interledger/rafiki/docs/architecture.md

 ## Additional packages

+### HTTP Signature Utils

+The `http-signature-utils` package includes helper functions for

+- loading Ed25519 keys from file or creating them
+- generating JWKs from Ed25519 keys
+- creating HTTP signature headers
+- validate and verify HTTP signature headers

+Additionally, the package includes an app that generates HTTP digests and signatures for Postman.

 ### Mock Account Provider

 The `mock-account-provider` package is a [remix](https://remix.run/) application to mimic an account provider.
 It is used to test the integration with the Rafiki webhooks and the quoting of outgoing payments.

+### Open Payments

+The `open-payments` package is a client library for making Open Payments API requests.

 ### Open API

 The `openapi` package is a library for validating requests and responses against an OpenAPI spec.

+### Token Introspection

+The `token-introspection` package is a client library for making token introspection requests to the auth server.